 Ockenden International funds the Joyce Pearce Junior Research Fellowship in conjunction with the Refugee Studies Centre, University of Oxford.

-A student at LMH in the 1930s and a dedicated supporter of the Refugee Studies Centre in its early days, the fellowship is named after the late Joyce Pearce OBE.
-Pearce was also a founder of the Ockenden Venture (now Ockenden International), a charitable organisation promoting self-reliance for refugees and internally displaced people across the globe.
+The fellowship is named in honour of the late Joyce Pearce OBE, a student at LMH in the 1930s and a dedicated supporter of the Refugee Studies Centre in its early days.
+Ms. Pearce was also a founder of the Ockenden Venture (now Ockenden International), a charitable organisation promoting self-reliance for refugees and displaced people across the globe.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.